EmbSys25-26/processor/README.md

 INSTRUCTIONS NAMES ARE IN CAPITAL LETTERS.

-USING PSEUDO-INSTRUCTIONS DO NOT FORGET OF () ITS NEEDED FOR MACRO EXPANTION.
+USING PSEUDO-INSTRUCTIONS DO NOT FORGET () ITS NEEDED FOR MACRO EXPANTION.

 ### RR Format — Register-to-Register Operations
 ```